-In the case of our Amazon example, the attack can intercept the flow of data between a user and Amazon, possibly changing the data along the way.
-It can also collect information that is sent back and forth between the two parties, such as the user’s login and password information, the order information, credit card info or where the order is to be delivered.
+In the case of our Amazon example, the attacker can intercept the flow of data between a user and Amazon, possibly changing the data along the way.
+It can also collect information that the two parties send back and forth, such as the user’s login and password information, the order information, credit card info, or where the order is to be delivered.

 This is only one form of the “Man-in-the-Middle” attack.
 There are other ways to use this type of session-hijacking to benefit the bad actor.
 Users can also change the data sent between the two parties or sniff data packets to steal cookies and gain access to the genuine user’s session with the server.

-Both of the attacks above can be performed using a devious little piece of hardware called the “WiFi Pineapple.”
+Hackers can perform both of the attacks above using a devious little piece of hardware called the “WiFi Pineapple.”

-While supposedly sold for the purpose of network auditing to test a network’s security setup, it is mostly used by budding hackers to set up false access points in order to perform man-in-the-middle and evil-twin types of attacks.
+While supposedly sold for the purpose of network auditing to test a network’s security setup, budding hackers mostly use it to set up false access points in order to perform man-in-the-middle and evil-twin types of attacks.

 The WiFi Pineapple connects to a hacker’s machine via USB or an Ethernet connection, and with just a web browser and an internet connection, it can pose as a wireless access point.
 This allows the bad guy to monitor all of the unprotected data traffic of any user who connects to the fake access point.